Moynat: Collaboration with Henri Rapin

 In 1889, Jules Coulembier created a new system of lightweight trunks, followed in 1910 by the invention of an extra-light model.
 The House of Moynat also produced a series of security mechanisms for its trunks.

-In 1905, the Moynat began a long-lasting collaboration with Henri Rapin.
+In 1905, Moynat began a long-lasting collaboration with Henri Rapin.
 Rapin designed the logos of the House, the Moynat monogram, illustrated the product catalogues and conceived the models presented at universal and international exhibitions.
 In 1907, the Coulembier family began construction on a model factory at 15 rue Coysevox up at Montmartre.

 Moynat was a regular participant in the World's Fairs since the second edition in Paris in 1867.
 The house also took part in the Exposition Universelle in Paris in 1900, Brussels in 1910, was appointed jury member at the Turin exhibition in 1911 and was awarded two gold medals and two special prizes at Ghent in 1913.
 In 1925, Moynat broke the record at the Exposition Internationale des Arts Décoratifs et Industriels, where its automobile trunks were awarded a Diplôme d’Honneur by its peers together with gold, silver and bronze medals.

 1989–present

 Orcofi, the Vuitton family's holding company, bought Malles et Voyages in 1989, following the disposal of the bulk of its shares in LVMH.
 Orcofi's CEO, Vuitton's former President Henry Racamier (1912–2003), had planned to relaunch Moynat as a competitor to Louis Vuitton.
 However, Orcofi was eventually sold to AXA in 1996.

 Luxury goods holding company, Luvanis SA, bought the rights into Moynat in the late 2000s, developed a revival plan and assigned the brand to Groupe Arnault.
 LVMH CEO Bernard Arnault's holding company bought Moynat in 2010.
+The relaunch was led by CEO Guillaume Davin, with former Hermès designer Ramesh Nair appointed as Artistic Director.
 In December 2011, Moynat reopened with a store at 348 Rue Saint-Honoré, followed by shops in London in 2014, Hong Kong, Beijing in 2015, Tokyo, New York, Seoul, Taipei in 2016, Singapore in 2017 and Dubai in 2018.

 Nicholas Knightly was hired as its new creative director in November of 2022.
-In December 2022, musician Pharrell Williams partnered on the launch of a bag in collaboration with Moynat.
+In December 2022, Pharrell Williams partnered on the launch of a bag in collaboration with Moynat.

 In 2023, Moynat scheduled a world tour, the Moynat World Tour.
 It consists of a roving pop-up.
 The tour launched in Paris at Le Bon Marche Rive Gauche on February 18.
 The tour also celebrated and coincided with the 103rd anniversary of Moynats Toile 1920 M, the canvas that is used for their made-to-order luggage.